 Understanding image resolution

 When creating an image, or preparing it for use outside of Photoshop, you’ll want to think about the intended destination and set the resolution accordingly.
-Following are some recommendations for what resolution your images should be:

 Let's look at our image’s pixel resolution now.
 We can do this in the Image Size dialog box.